Pondering John 14:15-31.

-So…I believe that the one true, living God is three persons within one Godhead.
-The next challenge: I could appreciate God as Father and God as Son because of earthly examples…but the Holy Spirit was a bit more mysterious to me.
-And unfortunately, He was largely ignored in my early teachings of the personhood of God.
-Yet I think that, in spite of my multitude of questions, I am probably the most intimate with God’s Spirit.
+While I appreciate God as Father and God as Son because of earthly examples, the Holy Spirit has been more mysterious to me.
+Perhaps it’s because He was largely ignored in my early teachings of the personhood of God.
+Yet I think, in spite of my multitude of questions, I am probably the most intimate with God’s Spirit.
 He lives within me.
 He speaks to my spirit.
+He comforts me.

 How do I know the presence of God’s Spirit lives within me?
 First and foremost, His indwelling has radically changed me over time.
 I think differently.
 My values changed.
 I chase after better things.
 I don’t always have a myopic viewpoint.
 I have available to me an eternal perspective.

-Also, I see evidence of His fruit produced within me when I listen and obey.
+Also, I see evidence of His fruit growing within me when I listen and obey.
 Galatians 5:22 declares that the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self control.

 Peace…when my world seemed to be crashing all around me, when all of my plans unraveled and fell apart.
 Peace that guides me in the decisions I make as I navigate life.